ilkermeliksitki/german-dict/README.md

 nominativ  die Musik    die Musiken
 </pre>

-Here is one example of the conjugaison of a verb.
+Here is one example of the conjugation of a verb.
 <pre>
 $ german-dict -c spielen
 <span><b>spielen</b></span>
 play, play (against), have a tinge (of), play (with), play opposite, fiddle about (with), fiddle around (with), toy with, be set, enact

 <span><b>präsens</b></span>
-pronoun   conjugaiton
+pronoun   conjugation
 ich         spiel(e)⁵
 du          spielst
 er          spielt